mongodb/specifications/source/mongodb-handshake/handshake.rst

 analyzing driver trends.

-After connecting to a MongoDB node a hello command (if Versioned API is requested) or an isMaster command is issued, followed by authentication, if appropriate.
+After connecting to a MongoDB node a hello command (if Versioned API is requested) or a legacy hello command is issued, followed by authentication, if appropriate.
 This specification augments this handshake and defines certain arguments that clients provide as part of the handshake.